Yes-Theory/yes-theory.github.io/germany.md

 * Bicycle tour
 * Theater
 * Games night

-## Spread the message
+### Spread the message
 You almost made it.
 Now it would be awesome to see other people joining your event.
-Start it by creating a Messenger or WhatsApp group.
+Start by creating a Messenger or WhatsApp group.
 Once the group is created copy the join link and add it to the group description.
 By doing that you allow other people to share the event.
 ### Yes Theory Fam Germany
 To reach the most amount of people you should put your event on the Yes Theory Fam Germany Facebook Page.
-* Click on events/Veranstaltungen
+* Click on Events/Veranstaltungen
 * Click on "Create Event" or "Veranstaltung erstellen"
 * Add the event details and don't forget to add the link to your eventchat

-### Groups and Groupchats
+### Groups and Group chats
 It might be some work but it's definetly worth it.
-Take a look at the [Groups](#groups) and [Groupchats](#groupchats) and find the ones that are close to your event location.
-Send to the groupchats a nice explanation of your event with the key information also stay around for questions that might pop up and add them as a FAQ to your Eventchat description.
+Take a look at the [groups](#groups) and [group chats](#groupchats) and find the ones that are close to your event location.
+Send to the group chats a nice explanation of your event with the key

+also stay around for questions that might pop up and add them as a FAQ to your Eventchat description.
 For other Groups you can do the same as you did for the "Yes Theory Fam Germany" group.
 ### This page
-Under [Eventchats](#eventchats) please add your event.
+Under [Event chats](#eventchats) please add your event.
 It helps organizing future events and keeps track of past events.
 Also if you ever get stuck at some point.
 Take a look at this section maybe someone who already did an event might be able to help you.
 ## Equipment
-Currently there is no equipment from this side.
+Currently there is no equipment from this site.
 But if you have a loudspeaker, a seek discomfort flag or anything else you would like to share, you can add it to this list by editing this page or sending me a DM at [Noel Schenk](https://www.facebook.com/noel.elias.schenk).
 * ex. seek discomfort flag in [Berlin](#) provided by [AwesomePerson](#)

 ## Legal